dasmith/IsisWorld/README.md

   - Nouns for objects in the environment
   - Properties of objects and conceptual domains for representing their attributes
   - Verbs as action and possibily object pairs in the environment
-  - learning and representing labels for things (nouns) in the world ("blocks")
+  - learning and representing labels for things (nouns) in the world ("toast")
-  - learning and representing adjectives ("red") -- re-representing items in a perceptual measure space and using adjectives evoke discriminative boundaries.
+  - learning and representing adjectives ("black", "hot", "large") -- re-representing items in a perceptual measure space and using adjectives evoke discriminative boundaries.
   - learning and representing composition of linguistic concepts (e.g., "red" in "red wine" is different than "red hair") or the linking constraints between verbs and nouns ("run" + "dishwasher" versus "run" + "marathon")
   - semantic parsing of a sentence into possible "interpretations"
   - interpreting verbs as states or actions (e.g., modeling the taxonomic organization of verbs and how they map to between sets of events, related by generality relationships)